Scarce Workers, High Wages?: Descriptive Results

-\paragraph{The Development of Wages.} Against the backdrop of the wage(-setting) curve, the burning question is to what extent the tremendous increase in tightness has led to wage increases.
+\paragraph{The Development of Wages.} Against the backdrop of the wage(-setting) curve, the main question of interest is to what extent the tremendous increase in tightness has led to wage increases.
 Figure~\ref{fig:wages_by_year} shows the development of average real wages since the beginning of the 1990s based on data from the German Federal Statistical Office and in the period of our analysis sample based on the IEB data.
 The resulting time series shows relatively flat growth in real wages during the 2000s, which has been argued to have contributed to the favorable development of the German labor market by increasing the country's competitiveness through lower labor costs \citep{Dustmann2014}.
 Most importantly for our analysis, however, wage growth accelerated during the 2010s, suggesting that some of the wage growth could be driven by rising labor market tightness.
-In sum, we observe that average real gross daily wages rose from 106.25 Euro to 114.62 Euro per day; that is, they grew by 7.9 percent between 2012 and 2022.\footnote{The fluctuation in real wages is mostly due to temporal variation in the Consumer Price Index.
-However, the qualitative assessment of the wage development remains unchanged (albeit steeper) when looking at nominal wages, as depicted in Appendix Figure~\ref{fig:nominal_wages_by_year}.}
+In sum, we observe that average real gross daily wages rose from 106.25 Euro to 114.62 Euro per day, that is, by 7.9 percent between 2012 and 2022.\footnote{The qualitative assessment of the wage development remains unchanged (albeit steeper) when looking at nominal wages, as depicted in Appendix Figure~\ref{fig:nominal_wages_by_year}.}

 \paragraph{Raw Correlation of Labor Market Tightness and Wages.}